 If there was a single over-riding theme to the Gamma’s gestation, it can be summed up in one word.
 Politics.

 As Fiat management began the process of ingesting their new acquisition, they found they were being thwarted by Lancia’s core of loyalist engineers.
-Like most grand marques, Lancia was engineering/manufacturing-led, so naturally all resistance to Fiat’s integration was centred here.
-Camuffo himself must have been viewed with suspicion, being seen as Agnelli’s man and schooled in what was probably viewed as an inferior tradition.
-Furthermore, Lancia’s workforce – (previously accustomed to viewing themselves as an elite) – found life as reluctant Fiat employees a somewhat downgraded reality.
+Like most grand marques, Lancia was engineering / manufacturing-led, so naturally all resistance to Fiat’s integration was centred here.
+Camuffo one imagines, must have been viewed with suspicion; seen as Agnelli’s man and schooled in what was probably viewed as an inferior tradition.
+Continue reading “Gamma: Signs and Portents – Part Three”

 Fiat acquired the shattered remnants of Lancia in 1969.
 The Italian car giant was ill-prepared for what it discovered.